By logic and reason we die hourly. By imagination we live.

 Where the Heart Resides: Timeless Wisdom of the American Prairie

-Original book photography (1999 edition) by Bob H. Miller of Rapid City, SD
+Original book photography (1999 edition) by Bob H. Miller

 - I returned to this book in 2014 with a 15-year anniversary edition called ALWAYS RETURNING: The Wisdom of Place.
-The second edition includes a new preface and updates.
+The second edition includes a new preface and several updates.
 For details, click on the book title, or visit your favorite online bookstore.

 No one lights a lamp in order to hide it behind the door: the purpose of light is to create more light, to open people’s eyes, to reveal the marvels around.